Sebastian-Francis-Taylor/Reed-Solomon-C/README.md

 ```

 ## Features
-This program opperates over a GF(2**8) field and can correct up to 16 errors for a message length of 255.
+This program opperates over a GF(2**8) field and can correct up 16 errors, for message that, after encoding, is 255 long.

 ## Usage
-To alter the encoded message, simply open `main.c` in your editor of choice, and edit the array 'encoded_message'.
-Make sure that you change the length depending on your message.
+To alter the encoded message, simply open `main.c` and change the test arrays, please note that the message should be less than 223 long and of type `uint8_t`.

 ### Compilation
 ```bash